Mountfitchet Castle have put into place Covid-19 measures to make your visit safe as well as a whole lot of fun!

 Spring at Mountfitchet Castle.

-The castle grounds are full of life this spring, so come along this weekend, enjoy the wide open spaces, feed the animals, and relax in the sun.
+The castle grounds are full of life every spring, so come along this season, enjoy the wide open spaces, feed the animals, and relax in the sun.

 Do you think he saurus?